-- Find jobs in France. (almost impossible, we tried this and it never panned out because we are not EU citizens).
+- Find jobs in France. (almost impossible, we tried this, and it never panned out because we are not EU citizens).

-Obviously we overcame all our obstacles because as I write this we are living in France.
+Obviously, we overcame all our obstacles because, as I write this, we are living in France.

 What’s my point in sharing this with you?

 Don’t let other people tell you how you are supposed to live.
-If you think it is a good idea or the right thing to do than do it.
-It may take you a while but eventually you will get there and you will not regret it because anything worth doing takes work which makes the victories of your success so much sweeter.
+If you think it is a good idea or the right thing to do, then do it.
+It may take you a while, but eventually, you will get there, and you won’t regret it because anything worth doing takes work which makes the victories of your success so much sweeter.